developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/licensing/index.md

 <img alt="" style="height:450px" src="stagenow_licenseMgr.png"/>
 _Click to enlarge_.
 <br>
-6. Set the parameters as required to activate the license:
+6. Set the parameters as required to activate the license:<br>
  a. **For cloud-based licensing**: Activate AID -> Use Zebra Licensing cloud option -> Zebra Production Cloud -> Enter the AID and quantity.
 Select Continue.
-This is the recommended option since the device is synced with the cloud for visibility from the licensing portal.
+This is the recommended option since the device is synced with the cloud for visibility from the licensing portal.<br>
- b. **For the local licensing (on-premise) option**: Activate AID -> Use a local license server option -> Enter the URL, friendly name, AID and quantity.
+ b. **For local (on-premise) licensing**: Activate AID -> Use a local license server option -> Enter the URL, friendly name, AID and quantity.
 Select Continue.
 Select this option for networks that are fire-walled or lack internet access.
 See the [the licensing page on Zebra.com](https://www.zebra.com/us/en/support-downloads/software-licensing.html) for more information.
 7. Complete profile creation and scan the staging barcode.
 8. To confirm that the Profile successfully licensed the device:
  a.
 Launch the License Manager application on the device.
 The activated license should be visible.